 Professor Frank E.P.
 Dievernich, President of Frankfurt University of Applied Science, comments: "The topic of Europe is central to us as Frankfurt University of Applied Sciences, as it is the guarantor of our democracy.
 We took a clear position on Europe directly with the Center for Applied European Studies.
 We are also currently working on a renewal of study and research with the European university network Urban Research and Education Knowledge Alliance (U!REKA).
 It is only logical that we are now also present in Brussels.”

-News published at Goethe University.
+News published by the Goethe University.